-The venue chosen must be within close proximity of adequate accommodation covering a range of prices and transport.
+The venue chosen must be within proximity of adequate accommodation covering a range of prices and transport.
 The following facilities are required.

-- 400m track (synthetic), throws areas two each for javelin, shot and discus and at least one for hammer, two jumps pits and two HJ areas plus a PV area that preferably allows bi-directional run-ups)
+- 400m track (synthetic), throws areas two each for javelin, shot and discus and at least one for hammer, two jump pits and two HJ areas plus a pole vault area that preferably allows bi-directional run-ups)

-- Optional "warm up" track and throws areas
+- Optional 'warm up' track and throws areas

 - Area for officials and registration

 - Area for announcing

 - Area for Meet Manager, results management etc.

-- Venue for forums & OMA meetings
+- Venue for forums and OMA meetings

-- · Areas for merchandising
+- Areas for merchandising

 - Area for first aid, massage, engraving etc.

 - Suitable results display area

 - Canteen or catering area

-- A Call Room is optional for OMA Championships but is not recommended as it often removes qualified officials from areas where their skills are better utilized.
+- A Call Room is optional for OMA Championships but is not recommended as it often removes qualified officials from areas where their skills are better utilised.